-An overall view of the spatial distribution of the currents can be obtained by examining different vertical sections across the Adélie Depression between the sill and the Mertz region (Fig. 9 a-f).
+An overall view of the spatial distribution of the currents can be obtained by examining different vertical sections across the Adélie Depression between the sill and the Mertz region (Figure 9 a-f).
 As the sections were running roughly aligned with the bottom topography gradient, they captured the essentials of the along-slope flow.
 The bottom flow was everywhere small compared with the magnitude of the baroclinic shear.
 On all sections the flow appeared to be mainly concentrated above the $\sigma_0 = 27.80$ isopycnal roughly corresponding to the upper boundary of the DSW.
-The current had a strong barotropic component with surface (or subsurface) intensified velocities and only occasional (like, e.g., in the vicinity of the MG mooring) reversal of the flow in the near bottom layer.
+The current have a strong barotropic component with surface (or subsurface) intensified velocities and only occasional (like, e.g., in the vicinity of the MG mooring) reversal of the flow in the near bottom layer.
 Considering the succession of cross sections, a coherent structure of the flow is identified in the upper 300-400 m.
 The flow was organized into a southeastward inflowing branch over the upper southwestern flank of the Mertz Bank (roughly above the 300-400 m isobaths) and a northwestward outflowing branch centered over the northeastern slope of the Adélie Depression and progressively displaced toward the central depression and over the western sill at it approached the outer shelf.
-Core velocities (on the order of 10-20 $cm\ s^{-1}$) were found closer to the surface in the inflow branch than the outflow branch where a subsurface velocity maximum was identified between 100 m and 400 m depending on the section.
-Only on the southernmost section near the MGT did the outflow branch appear as a surface-intensified flow with enhanced baroclinic shear in the upper layer.
-Our results therefore suggest differing characteristics for the two branches.
-While the inflow branch was clearly surface-intensified with 71% of its transport occurring in the upper layer, the outflow branch reached deeper with 83% of its transport almost equally distributed between the upper and intermediate layer.
-The inflow and outflow branches were located on either side of the DSW dome, the latter culminating over the upper slope of the Mertz Bank (over the 400-500 m isobaths) except at the northern sill where it was displaced toward the Adélie Bank.
-This feature suggests that the DSW dome acted as a dynamic guide for the upper layer circulation.
+Core velocities (on the order of 10-20 cm s-1) were found closer